DefenderOfBasic/notebook/source/content/index.md

 Currently trying to create the jobs that I want to exist, so that I can get paid doing them.
 Like: cultural engineering R&D[^1], debugging culture & deploying solutions at scale.

+And also: trying to understand how reality works & my place in it.

 ## Funding